webpack/webpack/examples/code-splitting/template.md

   - the entry point `example.js`
   - module `a`
   - module `b`
-- `1.output.js` is an additional chunk (on demand loaded) and contains
+- `1.output.js` is an additional chunk (on-demand loaded) and contains
   - module `c`
   - module `d`